 WE sons of world war two vets

-We Sons of World War Two Vets is a new podcast (April '25) about men who fought in World War Two, whose stories are told by their sons.
+We Sons of World War Two Vets is a new podcast (Spring 2025) about men who fought in World War Two, whose stories are told by their sons.

 In each episode, Matthew Collins speaks to a WW2 veteran's son who has the chance to pay tribute to his father.
 And to explore the effects of the war - on him and on his family.